boutell/tome/README.md

 ## Install

-I publish a new alpha release whenever it seems stable-ish and I can get work done with it myself:
+You must have Node.js 18 or better.
+The laziest way to get modern Node.js is via [nvm](https://github.com/nvm-sh/nvm).

 ```bash
 npm install @boutell/tome
 ```

+I publish a new alpha release whenever it seems stable-ish and I can get more work done with it myself.

 Or, for the absolute bleeding edge, use `git`: